 When will the book be available?

-The eBook edition is available now!
+The Print and eBook editions are available now!
 Order Now

-Will the eBook be available in epub or PDF?
+Is the eBook be available in Kindle, epub, or PDF format?

-The eBook edition is in the PDF format.
+The eBook edition is in PDF format.
 It can be challenging for book readers to display a quality experience for instructional content with images.
-The PDF format ensures a consistent presentation, looks good on monitors, laptops, and tablets.
-The layout will also be consistent with the upcoming print edition.
+The PDF format ensures a consistent presentation and looks good on monitors, laptops, and tablets.
+The layout is similar to the Print edition.

 What is the best way to view the eBook?

 The best way to view the eBook is with Adobe Acrobat Reader.
-Acrobat offers multiple viewing options, bookmarks to each chapter, and full text search.
+Acrobat offers multiple viewing options, bookmarks for each chapter, and full-text search.
+Check out this video for tips on displaying the book as a two-page spread.

 How do I download the eBook?

-Use the Download button in your email receipt.
+If you ordered the eBook edition only, your email receipt has a Download button.
+If you ordered both the Print and eBook editions, an email with the download link will be sent within 1 business day.
 Depending on your browser and any PDF viewer plug-ins installed, the file may open instead of downloading.
-The Acrobat browser plug-in offers a “Download this file” button in the upper-right corner, which can be used to download the file.
-If you are not able to download the file, reply to the email receipt and I can send you a direct download link.
+The Adobe Acrobat browser plug-in offers a “Download this file” button in the upper-right corner, which can be used to download the file.
+If you cannot download the file, reply to the email receipt, and I can send you a direct download link.

 About the Author

-Rob Shea has created over 80 YouTube videos specific to infrared photography, including detailed tutorials, photo shooting and editing guides, tips, tricks, raw editor reviews, and product reviews.
+Rob Shea has created over 100 YouTube videos specific to infrared photography, including detailed tutorials, photo shooting and editing guides, tips, tricks, raw editor reviews, and product reviews.
 He offers free downloads to help process infrared images and has developed new techniques to simplify the complex editing workflow for color infrared images in Adobe Lightroom.
-He received five awards in Kolari Vision’s second annual Life in Another Light photo contest, including First Place for Kolari Pocket, Second Place for Black and White, and three honorable mentions for Infrared Landscape, Black and White, and Kolari Pocket.
+He received awards in Kolari Vision’s 2020 and 2022 Life in Another Light photo contests.

 He enjoys shooting infrared landscapes while hiking and traveling.
 His work explores the many styles of infrared photography, researching technical challenges and sharing these learnings via YouTube and his blog.